10 Eco-Friendly Homes Living In The Future

 Photos by Frank Marburger

-Fall house blends into the Big Sur coast with an effortless modern chic.
-Fougeron Architecture designed the home with the a full suite of sustainable features including “Low-E” windows, underfloor radiant hydronic heating and non-harmful insulation material.
+Fall house blends into the Big Sur coast.
+Fougeron Architecture designed the home with a full suite of sustainable features including “Low-E” windows, underfloor radiant hydronic heating and non-harmful insulation material.
 Fougeron Architecture also added natural vegetation to decrease soil erosion and support local wildlife.